BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Sharpshooter
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Knife Fighters** `ACTIVE`

-- **Knife Fighters** `ACTIVE` - If Outnumbered in Combat, then before making their Duel roll, this model gains +1 Attack for each model they are Engaged in Combat with, after the first, up to the a maximum of 3 bonus Attacks.
+If Outnumbered in Combat, then before making their Duel roll, this model gains +1 Attack for each model they are Engaged in Combat with, after the first, up to the a maximum of 3 bonus Attacks.
 This bonus lasts until the end of the Combat.

 </div>